Skip to content

 Quickstart

-This walkthrough takes you from an empty plugin to a fully modeled fiber cable with splice mappings.
+This walkthrough takes you from an empty plugin to a fully modeled fiber cable entering a splice closure, with tubes assigned to trays and a splice plan ready for entries.
 It assumes NetBox FMS is already installed (see Installation).

 1. Create a Manufacturer